Real Estate News

 Devastating floods in March 2022 displaced hundreds of families and damaged many properties, further tightening the rental market and leading to a rise in rental prices.

-The Australian Bureau of Statistics (ABS) also noted a recent trend of population movement from capital cities to regional areas, and Queensland has seen alot of this activity.
+The Australian Bureau of Statistics (ABS) also noted a trend of population movement from capital cities to regional areas, and Queensland has seen a lot of this activity.

 The state proactively promoted regional migration as part of its economic development strategy; this put additional pressure on rental markets in urban areas like Brisbane, where demand for rental properties was already high.

-The subsequent shortage of rental properties has resulted in Brisbane’s rental market experiencing record rent hikes once again with house rents rising by 18.1% and unit rents by 13.6% across 2022.
+The subsequent shortage of rental properties resulted in Brisbane’s rental market experiencing record rent hikes, with house rents rising by 18.1% and unit rents by 13.6% across 2022.

-However, a March 2023 Rental Report by Domain, shows that while prices have continued to increase, the rate of growth has slowed.
-Although rents may not rise to the same magnitude as last year, renters should still expect to pay premium rates in 2023.
+However, a March 2023 Rental Report by Domain, shows that while prices continued to increase, the rate of growth slowed.

 Brisbane's rental market has undergone significant changes in recent years.
 In 2018, the city experienced the highest interstate migration rates in the country, thanks to affordable housing and employment opportunities.
 However, this led to reduced rental demand in Greater Brisbane and increased demand in the inner city, which saw little to no stock due to the unit construction boom.